August 23: Today in Royal History

 August 23, 1951- Birth of Queen Noor of Jordan, fourth wife of King Hussein I of Jordan, born Lisa Najeeb Halaby in Washington, DC

 Lisa attended Princeton University in Princeton, New Jersey, as a member of the first coed class, graduating in 1974 with a degree in architecture and urban planning.
-In 1977, Lisa met her future husband, King Hussein of Jordan, while working on the development of Queen Alia Airport in Jordan, named after the King’s recently deceased wife.
+In 1977, Lisa met her future husband, King Hussein of Jordan, while working on developing of Queen Alia Airport in Jordan, named after the King’s recently deceased wife.
 Before her marriage, Lisa converted to Islam and relinquished her American citizenship.
 Upon marriage, Lisa was given the name Noor Al-Hussein and was made Queen of Jordan.
 Noor and Hussein had four children.
 In addition, she raised three of her stepchildren, the children of King Hussein and his third wife Queen Alia who had died in a helicopter crash.

 Unofficial Royalty: Queen Noor of Jordan